Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 Carefully examine ```example.sh``` to understand how to create/modify the necessary HTML file. ```#!/bin/bash``` is the required header in order for a Bash script to run.

 Creating a bash script can be done throught the use of Notepad, and copying the contents of ```example.sh``` above, and modifying the contents.
 Additionally, you can create your own from scartch.
-Save your script within ```C:\Users\yourname```
+Save your script within ```C:\Users\yourname\sample-project```

 After creating and saving a Bash script called ```script.sh```, run the following command through Git Bash:
 ```
 bash script.sh
 ```

-You may have to use the command ```cd C:/Users/yourname``` within Git Bash in order to be in the proper file location, if an error occurs when using the command above.
+You may have to use the command ```cd C:/Users/yourname/sample-project``` within Git Bash in order to be in the proper file location, if an error occurs when using the command above.

-Verify that your Bash script ran successfully by opening the new HTML file located within ```C:\Users\yourname``` and then viewing the web page.
+Verify that your Bash script ran successfully by opening the new HTML file located within ```C:\Users\yourname\sample-project``` and then viewing the web page.
 Commit and push your work to your GitHub account once more.
 ```
 git add -A
 git commit -m "message"